 Meibomian gland expression

-A meibomian gland expression may treat evaporative dry eye.
-It involves applying warm compresses to your eyelids before using forceps to remove the contents clogging up the meibomian glands.
+Meibomian gland dysfunction causes a significant number of dry eye symptoms.
+Meibomian gland blockages may be treated by performing a meibomian gland expression.
+It involves applying warm compresses to your eyelids before using forceps to remove the build-up of matter (meibum) clogging up the meibomian glands.

-Intense pulsed light can treat ocular rosacea which can cause dry eye symptoms such as inflammation.
+Intense pulsed light can treat ocular rosacea which can cause dry eye symptoms.

 Nutritional supplements containing omega-3 fatty acids can reduce dry eye symptoms.
 These may be recommended by your eye care professional.

 In addition to this, you can get omega-3s from fish such as salmon and herring or flaxseed oil.

 Drinking plenty of water and staying hydrated can also relieve dry eye symptoms.